 At Smile Baby we are committed to ensuring that the manufacture of all of our products is performed in compliance with the highest legal and ethical standards of social responsibility.
-More than 10 years ago, as part of this commitment, we launched our social responsibility program.
+A few years ago, as part of this commitment, we launched our social responsibility program.
 Since then, our program has been effective and efficient in addressing the Company’s business needs.
 Recently, however, the social responsibility landscape and our business needs have changed, and our social responsibility program is evolving to keep pace.

 At the heart of our factory monitoring program is our corporate social responsibility policy, which Suppliers contractually agree to follow.
 The policy is the foundation for our commitment to, and ongoing evaluation of, social responsibility compliance by our Suppliers.
 While we recognize and respect all the cultural and legal environments in which our Suppliers operate, our policy sets forth minimum social responsibility requirements that Suppliers must satisfy in order to do business with us.
 The policy outlines standards in the following areas:

 - Forced labor, Slave labor, and Human Trafficking

 - Compensation and Benefits